POULTRY POST

-Nominations opened on June 1.
-Finalists will be announced towards the end of September.
-The award winners will be announced at our annual general meeting in Sydney in November.
+Nominations are now CLOSED!
+Award winners will be announced at our annual general meeting in Fremantle in November.

 There are two categories for nominations: